 Pristine lakes, mountain goats, snow-capped mountains, stunning views: Glacier National Park in northern Montana has it all, but may lose its glaciers before long.
-To see it while you can, plan ahead and book your timed entry for a leisurely road trip this summer.
+To see it while you can, plan ahead and book your timed entry for a leisurely road trip in the coming year.

 Located in the northwestern corner of Montana, Glacier National Park was the United States’ tenth designated National Park, celebrating its centennial anniversary in 2010.
 Before the influx of expeditions of French, British and Spanish explorers and long before the mining craze of the late 17th century, the mountains, valleys and prairies within Glacier National Park boundaries were once home to the Blackfeet, Salish, and Kootenai Indian tribes.

 Although you won’t find any of these tribes living there today, traces of indigenous Native American cultures, along with many equally fascinating park features still remain in the “Shining Mountains.”

 While my story focuses on summer travel, in fact, families explore Glacier National Park in all seasons.
 The only limitation is road closures dictated by the amount of snowfall and available plowing power.
 In summer, arrive at the park by car, plane, or train — though the park is remote, there are numerous shuttles to and from nearby airports and train stations.